 - MoCA 2.5 can offer extremely high bandwidth of 2.5 Gbps.
-This bandwidth are shared by all the devices.
-That’s enough to allow streaming 4K/8K videos at the same time, while still playing an online game and transferring pictures from a computer or a mobile device to a television for viewing.
+This bandwidth are shared by all the MoCA devices in the same coaxial network.
+That is more than enough to allow streaming 4K/8K videos at the same time, while still playing an online game and transferring pictures from a computer or a mobile device to a television for viewing.

 And speaking of prices, you don’t need to pay a lot to get a decent adapter, and the goCoax 2.5 MoCA Adapter is proof of that.
 A single adapter costs just Price not available on Amazon, so you can easily afford two – or however many you need for your home network.
 It provides the same maximum internet speed of 2.5Gbps, just like the Translite.
 The goCoax web interface offers a lot of flexible configuration options, so if you like fiddling with granular settings, go for it!